Last updated: 7/13/19

 As a division of the international Apollo Motorhomes Ltd., who have been established since 1985, Cheapa Campa NZ is run by the same people (Apollo originated in Australia as a family business) and their vehicles are for all intents and purposes identical.
 The only difference here is that Cheapa-branded vehicles are a few years old, as opposed to Apollo-branded vehicles, which are new.

-Cheapa Campa — as their name and slogan, ‘Freewheeling on any budget’, suggest — focus on providing vehicles for the money-saving market, although not at absolute rock-bottom prices (that’s the domain of Apollo’s youth brand Hippie).
+Cheapa Campa—like their name and slogan, ‘Freewheeling on any budget’, suggest—focus on providing vehicles for the money-saving market, although not at absolute rock-bottom prices (that’s the domain of Apollo’s youth brand Hippie).
 These vehicles are generally all between three and five years old, so taking that and Cheapa Campa’s pricing into account, don’t expect a hire to be particularly luxe or perfect and unmarked when it comes to the interior, but it won’t be too austere either.
 They frequently offer limited-time deals on almost all their vehicles at particular times of the year, often filling particular conditions, such as pickup and dropoff in certain locations, and they emphasize flexibility in their pricing and liability options.

-Cheapa Campa NZ vehicles are — as is the case with the other NZ branches of Apollo— made in New Zealand by Apollo’s manufacturer TALVOR Motorhomes.
+Cheapa Campa NZ vehicles are—as is the case with the other NZ branches of Apollo—made in New Zealand by Apollo’s manufacturer TALVOR Motorhomes.
 Cheapa Campa offers fewer options than Apollo itself, as not all vehicles are handed down, but those which are ‘tried and tested’, so to speak.
-Also, there are a few minor differences— Apollo provide complimentary bed linen, whereas you have to pay extra for it at Cheapa Campa, and the insurance terms vary.
+Also, there are a few minor differences—Apollo provides complimentary bed linen, whereas you have to pay extra for it at Cheapa Campa, and the insurance terms vary.
 But on the whole, you’re going to be getting an Apollo vehicle that’s just a few years older, ranging from 3-5 years old.

 All vehicles have hi-top roofs, allowing you to stand up in the back (which doesn’t sound like much, but is very welcome on long journeys!), and all come with cooking equipment, crockery and cutlery, and kitchen equipment (at least a fridge, gas stove, microwave, and sink) included as standard.
 What isn’t included free of charge is linen.
 That’s sleeping bags and/or doonas, bath and tea towels, pillows and pillowcases, and some have raised concerns about the sparseness of what’s provided at this cost, so plan on bringing extra if you think you’ll need it.